aosabook/500lines/image-filters/image-filters.markdown

 title: Making Your Own Image Filters
 author: Cate Huston

-_Cate Huston is a developer and entrepreneur focused on mobile.
-She’s lived and worked in the UK, Australia, Canada, China and the United States, as an engineer at Google, an Extreme Blue intern at IBM, and a ski instructor.
-Cate speaks internationally on mobile development and her writing has been published on sites as varied as Lifehacker, The Daily Beast, The Eloquent Woman and Model View Culture.
-She co-curates Technically Speaking, blogs at Accidentally in Code and is [\@catehstn](https://twitter.com/catehstn) on Twitter._
+_Cate left the tech industry and spent a year finding her way back whilst building her passion project Show & Hide.
+She is Director of Mobile Engineering at Ride, speaks internationally on mobile development and engineering culture, co-curates Technically Speaking and is an advisor at Glowforge.
+Cate doesn’t exactly live in Colombia but she spends a lot of time there, and has lived and worked in the UK, Australia, Canada, China the United States, previously as an engineer at Google, an Extreme Blue intern at IBM, and a ski instructor.
+Cate blogs at [Accidentally in Code](http://www.catehuston.com/blog/) and is [\@catehstn](https://twitter.com/catehstn) on Twitter._

 ## A Brilliant Idea (That Wasn’t All That Brilliant)

-Imagine a series of four paintings showing the same place in different seasons.
+When I was traveling in China I often saw series of four paintings showing the same place in different seasons.
 Color — the cool whites of winter, pale hues of spring, lush greens of summer, and reds and yellows of fall — is what visually